enesozturk/awesome-course/examples/default/course/lesson-1/chapter-1/readme.md

 module.exports = sum;
 ```

-And there will be our test file for out `sum` function.
+And there will be our test file for our `sum` function.
 There are two concepts to create a test file:

 1. Create `sum.test.js` at the same location as `sum.js`
 2. Create `__tests__/sum.js` at the same location as `sum.js`